OleksijKhodzko/arxiv_mobile_website/README.md

 ## Consent

-By using ArXiv Mobile, you consent to the collection and use of your information as described in this Privacy Policy.
+By using Archive Papers, you consent to the collection and use of your information as described in this Privacy Policy.